 Efforts by the Home Office to remedy the injustices suffered by people caught up in the Windrush scandal are ongoing.
-The Windrush compensation scheme has recently begun to issue award offers, and legislation underpinning the scheme has been introduced for the 2019-20 session.
-Some stakeholders remain dissatisfied with aspects of the Government's response to the scandal.
+The Windrush compensation scheme is operational, and legislation underpinning the scheme received Royal Assent in June 2020.
+But some stakeholders remain dissatisfied with aspects of the Home Office's response to the scandal, for example citing ongoing delays in processing cases and applications for compensation.

 Download the full report